Sylvain

 Roy Dupuis (Shake Hands with the Devil), who unlike

-anyone else in the hood, k(nose) how to sniff out the much
+anyone else in the hood, k(nose) how to sniff out the precious

-sought after delicacy that provokes all sorts of scuffle and
+mushroom that provokes all sorts of scuffle and hustle and

 Charles